amplab/training/ampcamp/image-classification-with-pipelines.md

 <1 x label><3072 x pixel>
 ~~~

-But don't worry about matching pixel values to input data structures.
-We've
-provided a standard data loader for data in this format that will take data and
-represent it as an `Image`, which is the object type that all of the image
-processing nodes in our pipelines will expect.
+We've provided utilities to load these datasets into a form usable by KeystoneML.
+The techniques we'll work use to classify them are designed to scale well to millions of training examples.

 ##Linear Classification

 There are lots of different classification models out there - SVMs, Naive
-Bayes, Decision Trees, Logistic Regression.
+Bayes, Decision Trees, Neural Networks.
 [MLlib](http://spark.apache.org/mllib) supports many of them.
 But today, we're
-going to focus on *one* model family - specifically Linear Classification, and
-instead see how proper *featurization* affects this choice of model.
+going to focus on *one* model family - specifically Linear Classification, and instead see how proper *featurization* affects this choice of model.

 Linear classifiers are the bread-and-butter of machine learning models.
 If
 you've heard of linear regression - the concept of linear classification should